Who Is Eligible for Hospice

 - The patient/family understands that the hospice concept of care requires the active participation of the family acting as the primary caregivers with guidance from the Hospice Interdisciplinary Team.

-- The patient/family understands that Hospice retains responsibility for determining the appropriate location for treatment.
-Patient/families admitted to the Hospice program are provided care at home, in an assisted living facility, long-term care facility, hospital, or the Gosnell Memorial Hospice House based on their needs as identified by the Hospice Interdisciplinary Team.
+- Patients admitted to Hospice may receive care at home, in an assisted living facility, long-term care facility, hospital, or Gosnell Memorial Hospice House, depending on their needs.

 Final determination of eligibility for admission is made by the Hospice Medical Director in conjunction with the Hospice Interdisciplinary Team.